Intect-ApS/IntectApiClientDemo/README.md

 https://www.nuget.org/packages/gratisalapiclientlib

 ### Credentials
 It is needed to have an active account at Gratisal to utilize this Api.
+The credentials below are only placeholders.

 Create a company to optain credentials at [TEST](https://gratisaltest.dk/signup/) or [LIVE](https://app.gratisal.dk/signup/)